mlovse1/SafeEats/README.md

 # SafeEats

+Update: 04/14/2021
+Updated all pages to .ejs to allow for incorporating the use of express, node, and postgresql.
+Still need to get full functionality, and do styling.
+Current pages on in Working in EJS branch.

 I am working on getting all of the html pages designed and getting the API tied in to do searches.
 It is still very much a work in progress.
 I can link to my API in the console with static data, but not with inputed data yet and I still have a lot of styling to do and clean up.